São Paulo: Parks and biodiversity

 São Paulo is located in an ecotone area between 3 biomes: mixed ombrophilous forest, dense ombrophilous forest and cerrado; the latter had some plant species native to the pampas in the city.
 There were several species typical of both biomes, among them we can mention: araucarias, pitangueiras, cambucís, ipês, jabuticabeiras, queen palms, muricís-do-campo, etc.

 In 2010, São Paulo had 62 municipal and state parks, such as the Cantareira State Park, part of the São Paulo Green Belt Biosphere Reserve and home to one of the largest urban forests on the planet with 7,900 ha of extension, the Fontes do Ipiranga State Park, the Ibirapuera Park, the Tietê Ecological Park, the Capivari-Monos Environmental Protection Area, the Serra do Mar State Park, Villa-Lobos State Park, People's Park, and the Jaraguá State Park, listed as a World Heritage Site by UNESCO in 1994.

-In 2009, São Paulo had 2,300 ha of green area, less than 1.5% of the city's area and below the 12 m² per inhabitant recommended by the World Health Organization (WHO).
+In 2009, São Paulo had 2,300 ha of green area, less than 1.5% of the city's area and below the 12 m² per inhabitant recommended by the WHO.
 About 21% of the municipality's area is covered by green areas, including ecological reserves (2010 data).

 In the municipality it is possible to observe forest birds that usually appear in the spring, due to the belt of native forest that still surrounds the metropolitan region.
 Species such as the rufous-bellied thrush, golden-chevroned tanager, great kiskadee and hummingbird are the most common.
 Despite the intense pollution, the main rivers of the city, the Tietê and the Pinheiros, shelter several species of animals such as capybaras, hawks, southern lapwings, herons and nutrias.
 Other species found in the municipality are the gray brocket, howler monkey, green-billed toucan and the Amazonian umbrellabird.